Understanding Capsule Endoscopy

 Capsule Endoscopy Complications

 Complications with this non-invasive procedure are rare, but it is contraindicated for some patients.
-If you have a permanent pacemaker, tell your doctor; you may need to undergo your capsule endoscopy in the hospital so you can be monitored throughout the procedure.
+If you have a permanent pacemaker, tell your doctor.
 If you have had bowel obstructions or adhesions in the past, let your doctor know.
 Bowel narrowing or obstruction can cause the capsule to lodge in the gastrointestinal tract.Your doctor may recommend additional tests before performing a capsule endoscopy if you have symptoms of bowel obstruction.
 If you notice bloating, abdominal cramping, nausea or vomiting after the test and have not yet passed the capsule, contact your doctor immediately.